5 Ways to Stop Knee Pain

 Knee pain is a bummer to deal with, whether you are recovering from a serious knee injury or just dealing with sore joints from a lifetime of strenuous usage.
 Nobody wants to have their quality of life diminished by pain.
 Luckily, there are a few things you can do to help alleviate knee pain without having to undergo surgery.
 I'll outline a few here today!

 If you're having knee pain, it might be time to find a "low-impact" exercise that is enjoyable, sustainable, and fun.
-I see many athletes who go nonstop, 100 percent, all the time when it comes to their chosen pursuit-- but even the most competitive understand that when an injury strikes, it's time to dial it back a bit.
-Here are some ways to achieve this:
+I see many athletes who go nonstop, 100 percent, all the time when it comes to their chosen pursuit.
+But even the most competitive understand that when an injury strikes, it's time to dial it back a bit.
+If you want to stop knee, pain, there are some great active tips you can take.
+Here are some of them.

 - Try swimming or walking